-- (1) A regional court shall have penal jurisdiction to impose any penalty mentioned in sections 8, even though that penalty may exceed the penal jurisdiction of that court. - (2) A magistrate's court shall have penal jurisdiction to impose any penalty mentioned in section 10, even though that penalty may exceed the penal jurisdiction of that court. - (3) A magistrate's court or regional court shall have jurisdiction to make any order referred to in section 18(1), even though the amount payable under that order may exceed the civil jurisdiction of a magistrate's court or regional court.
+A regional court shall have penal jurisdiction to impose any penalty mentioned in section 8 or 71 (3)(b), even though that penalty may exceed the penal jurisdiction of that court.

+- (2) A magistrate's court shall have penal jurisdiction to impose any penalty mentioned in section 10, even though that penalty may exceed the penal jurisdiction of that court. - (3) A magistrate's court or regional court shall have jurisdiction to make any order referred to in section 18(1), even though the amount payable under that order may exceed the civil jurisdiction of a magistrate's court or regional court.